tslocum/bgammon/PROTOCOL.md

 - `replay <id>`
   - Retrieve replay of the specified game.

+- `history <username>`
+  - Retrieve match history of the specified player.

 - `json <on/off>`
   - Turn JSON formatted messages on or off.
 JSON messages are not sent by default.